elmahio/documentation/docs/logging-to-elmah-io-from-aspnet-core.md

 ## Logging exceptions manually

 While automatically logging all uncaught exceptions is definitely a nice feature, sometimes you may want to catch exceptions and log them manually.
-If you just want to log the exception details, without all of the contextual information about the HTTP context (cookies, server variables etc.), we recommend you to look at our integration for [Microsoft.Extensions.Logging](logging-to-elmah-io-from-microsoft-extensions-logging).
+If you just want to log the exception details, without all of the contextual information about the HTTP context (cookies, server variables, etc.), we recommend you to look at our integration for [Microsoft.Extensions.Logging](logging-to-elmah-io-from-microsoft-extensions-logging).
 If the context is important for the error, you can utilize the `Ship`-methods available in `Elmah.Io.AspNetCore`:

 ```csharp
 try